bavla/wNets/Data/README.md

   - The values are an abstract 'distance'.
 A small value means those genres are closely related.
 A big value means those genres are not related.
   - If you're interested in how exactly this value was calculated, you can read about it in the Provenance section of this dataset.

+The numerical values are obtained by multiplying the rank (list index) of two genres on each other's lists.
+For example: If we have genre 'A' and genre 'B':
+  - We store the rank (index) value of 'B' in the list rooted on 'A'
+  - We store the rank (index) value of 'A' in the list rooted on 'B'
+  - We multiply these two values.
+The result is the distance.

 Converted into Pajek format by Vladimir Batagelj (mat2Pajek Mon Feb 10 15:33:27 2025).

 The network is directed.
 For most applications convert it to an undirected network first.